Your Money Personality: Flyer

 - Reactionary.
 Flyers don’t think about money, but money is a necessary part of life.
 So sooner or later, even Flyers have to pay attention to their bills or their looming retirement.
 And when they do, they often make decisions based on fear, not good advice.
 That lack of planning can lead them into deep debt, the debt they share with their partners.

 - Lacking the skills needed to solve money issues.
-When money problems come up, the Flyer tries to handle it herself.
-But because she doesn’t care about money, she doesn’t have any idea how money works.
+When money problems come up, the Flyer tries to handle it themselves.
+However, because they don’t care about money, they don’t have any idea how money works.

 - Disorganized.
 Flyers aren’t always disorganized people in the general sense, but when it comes to money, they are all over the place.
 We’ve asked Flyers to bring in tax returns and they have no idea where something like that might be.
 Some of them don’t even remember if they filed taxes or what their taxable income is.

 - Un-responsible.
 Anyone who isn’t a Flyer might think Flyers are irresponsible.
-But really, they are un-responsible.
+Really, they are un-responsible.
 Irresponsibility suggests a deliberate lack of maturity.
 But Flyers aren’t trying to be lazy or inattentive.
 They genuinely don’t think about money issues.

 Flyers can make great spouses because they are easygoing about money matters.
 They aren’t going to be controlling or uptight, but the challenge for Flyers is to stay involved and engaged in the family money decisions.